sahilrajput03/learning_rust/README.md

 `rustmon fileName.rs` or `rmon fileName.rs`

-For e.g., let say you have a rust program `myprogram.rs` then you'd need to run `rustmon myprogram` from the cli to run it in monitor mode.
+For e.g., let say you have a rust program `myprogram.rs` then you'd need to run `rustmon myprogram.rs` from the cli to run it in monitor mode.

 ## Install rust